osallou/python-mesos-http/README.md

 # Python mesos scheduler HTTP library

 This is a Python library to create a Mesos scheduler.
-It includes the mesos.proto and compiled mesos.proto python modules.

 It removes the need to use/install Mesos python bindings and makes use of the HTTP API (native bindings are not updated anymore with new features)